MicrosoftDocs/fabric-docs/docs/real-time-analytics/dashboards-parameters.md

 ## Use filter search for single and multiple selection filters

 In single and multiple selection filters, type the value that you want.
-The filter search presents only the recently retrieved values that match the search term.
+The filter updates to only show the values that match the search term.

 ## Related content